bmoniey/FilamentMeasuringTool/README.md

 ## Design Targets

-* Accuracy: 1mm over 1M
+* Accuracy: 1mm over 1 meter
 * Cost: <$20
 * Easy to use.